jaanga/jaanga.github.io/outer-space/readme.md

 _Would you like to write about what we are doing?
 Here is some text you can copy and paste to help get you going._

-* Free and easy access to gigabytes of data from NASA and other sources that is otherwise highly inaccessible
+* Free and easy access to gigabytes of planetary heightmap data from NASA and other sources that is otherwise highly inaccessible
-* Learn from dozens of short, easy JavaScript scripts
+* View the data in 3D in your browser while learning how to do this from dozens of short, easy JavaScript scripts
 * Pick up dozens of tips and insights for sourcing good info, mashing up data and building demos quickly
 * View NASA's GitHub repository of STL files of satellites in 3D
-* Source code provided for everything that is short and easy fork, edit and share
+* Source code provided for everything that is short and easy to fork, edit and share
+* Accessibility, mentoring and pedagogical tools included from the get-go.

 <br>
 <hr>